Luzula campestris: Description

 Luzula campestris is relatively short, between 5 and 15 cm tall.
 It spreads via short stolons and also via seed produced in one stemless cluster of flowers together with three to six stemmed clusters of flowers.
+It is a perennial.

 It flowers between March and June in the northern temperate zone (September to December in the southern hemisphere).
-The chromosome number is 12, 24 or 36.
+The diploid chromosome number 2n is 12.

-The plant can be a persistent weed in ornamental turf.
+It prefers an acidic soil, and when considered a weed in cultivated grass such as lawns, its presence can be readily reduced by decreasing acidity, specifically by removing any accumulation of dead grass material.

 Distribution

-The native range of Luzula campestris is temperate Europe, extending to North Africa in the south and to the Caucasus in the east.
-The species has a northern limit at about latitude 63 degrees north in Scandinavia.
+The native range of Luzula campestris is temperate Europe, extending to North Africa in the south, to the Caucasus in the east and has a northern limit in Scandinavia.